berraktaskinsu/shopping-pwa/shopping-app/README.md

 Voilla!
 We now, have configured our 'isl' formula to point to the mirror source we found.
 Now, `brew install node` will no longer give errors, and neither will `brew install gcc` or `brew install isl`, if you want to proceed step-by-step.
 Just to be clear, 'node' depends on 'gcc' which in turn depends on 'isl'.

----

-**NOTE**

-A Problem You May Face if You Are Using an Unsupported Mac OS Version.

-If your Mac OS version is not supported (<= 10.13 - High Sierra) by Apple/Homebrew, and if gcc is not installed already, then the above node installation command may fail while brew automatically tries to install gcc, which is a node dependency.
-This happens because 'gcc' in turn, depends on the 'isl' library, whose site has been down for a while.
-If this is the case for you, then you will get the error message "" while trying to download 'isl' via `brew install isl`.
-The message simply states that your Mac could not connect to the isl download page, and therefore, you need an isl mirror instead.
-[This] webpage is a good source for 'isl' mirrors.

----

 ## Deploying to Mobile

 `ionic build`